AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 ### Voting

 #### Participation
-Aztec's governance voting occurs within the governance contract, and the tokens being utilized must be "locked within governance" ie untransfferable.
+Aztec's governance voting occurs within the governance contract, and the tokens being utilized must be "locked within governance" i.e., non-transferable.

 Any token holder is able to directly vote via an interaction with the governance contract.
 Specifically, this includes those with locked, noncirculating tokens.

-The current canonical rollup can choose to implement it's instances' internal voting however it would like, with the weight of the tokens staked in that instance.
+The current canonical rollup can choose to implement its internal voting however it would like, with the weight of the tokens staked in that instance.
 This is likely to be a majority of voting weight, which we can reliably assume will vote each time.
 Generally this addresses the problems of low token holder participation!
 In the initial instance, we envision a version of the Empire Stakes back, where sequencers are voting during part of their block proposal phases.
 Not all sequencers will win a block proposal/election during the time period of the vote, this leads it to being a randomized sampling of the current sequencer set.

 :::danger
 Question: how to implement the votes?